Friday, January 18, 2013

 Friday, January 4, 2013

 Shivering despite wearing a turtle-necked sweater over a second sweater, her image is projected, via Skype, from her house in the north to our computer in Mexico.
-It is -5 Celsius, or 23 Fahrenheit!
+It is -5 °C, or 23 °F!
 The heating system is struggling to warm their house.

-The driveway has been snowed covered for two weeks, with never enough time between snow storms to completely clear it.
+The driveway has been snow-covered for two weeks, with never enough time between snowstorms to completely clear it.
 It is snowing again as we chat with her.
 Brrr.

 Friends and family enjoying a winter lunch at Ballyhoo

-In the north during the winter months you can snow-ski, snow-board, ice skate, toboggan, build snow-people, and shovel the white stuff from driveways, or scrape the ice from your car windshield every morning.
+In the north during the winter months, you can ski, snowboard, ice skate, toboggan, build snow-people, and shovel the white stuff from driveways, or scrape the ice from your car windshield every morning.

-Annually in October we drove our vehicles to the local garage to have winter-tread tires installed, and then in April we reversed the process to switch back to summer-tread tires.
-In later years with the advent of good all-season tires this tiresome chore was thankfully deleted from our annual to-do-list.
+Annually, in October, we drove our vehicles to the local garage to have winter-tread tires installed, and then in April, we reversed the process to switch back to summer-tread tires.

 Friends and family enjoying a winter in Mexico